backube/volsync/docs/usage/restic/database_example.rst

 To verify restore, deploy the MySQL database to the ``dest`` namespace which will use the data that has been restored from sourcePVC backup.

+Create the Deployment, Service, and Secret.

 .. code-block:: console

+   $ kubectl create -n dest -f examples/destination-database/mysql-secret.yaml
+   $ kubectl create -n dest -f examples/destination-database/mysql-deployment.yaml
-   $ kubectl create -n dest -f examples/destination-database/
+   $ kubectl create -n dest -f examples/destination-database/mysql-service.yaml

 Validate that the mysql pod is running within the environment.